d2si/deploy-mysql/README.md

-# MySQL multi-master-slave deployment on Debian
+# MySQL multi-master-slave deployment on Debian with Ansible

-## Ansible Role: mysql
+## Role: mysql

 Installs and configures MySQL on Debian servers.